I’ve got an admission to make: I’m often a list-building business owner’s worst nightmare.

 List-building is hard work, and it’s tough to see your efforts go down the drain.

 The challenge is just a part of being an online business owner.
 At some point, you have to monetize what you put your time and effort into.
 Having hundreds (or thousands) of people on your email list isn’t really that impressive if no one actually buys anything from you.
+Although learning how to build a large email list from scratch is part of this process.

 Writing Email Sequences is an Art – It’s Not Just About Good Grammar